-Non-employee directors are entitled to receive an aggregate annual retainer fee in an amount equal to the cash dividends that such director would have received on the Common Shares underlying their outstanding RSUs if such RSUs were vested.
+Non-employee directors are entitled to receive an aggregate annual retainer fee in an amount equal to the cash dividends that such director would have received on the Shares underlying their outstanding RSUs if such RSUs were vested (or if RSUs were not yet issued to such director, based on the number of RSUs that were expected to be issued to such director).
 Such retainer fees are paid on a monthly basis, with the determination of the monthly amount being made on the applicable monthly dividend declaration date.
-The following table sets forth the cash retainer fees paid to non-employee directors in 2017:
+The following table sets forth the cash retainer fees paid to non-employee directors in 2018:

-Name Retainer Fee (\$)(3)
+Name Retainer Fee (\$) 3

-Jack C. Lee \$27,391(1)(2)
+Jack C. Lee \$30,375 ^{1 2}

-Mary C. Ritchie \$23,316
+Mary C. Ritchie \$24,300

-E. Mitchell Shier \$23,316
+E. Mitchell Shier \$24,300

-Gary Patterson \$23,316
+Gary Patterson \$24,300

-Robert Bertram \$23,316
+Robert Bertram \$24,300

-John P.A.
-Budreski (4) \$23,316
+Jay Ripley \$11,812 4